rafaelbreno/lumen-json-processor/README.md

 ## Test Melhor Envio

+## Observations
+- Yep!
+I'm using _Laravel Lumen_ instead of _"Laravel Laravel"_
+    - I didn't felt the need to have all of Laravel's components
+    - This project looks more like a _microservice_ than a "complete" app

 ### How to locally deploy
 - > $ git clone https://github.com/rafaelbreno/lumen-json-processor.git
 - > $ cd lumen-json-processor